-The Paleo diet consist of eating a vast amount of lean meats, seafood, fish, vegetables and fruits.
-The general idea is to cut out processed foods, grains and dairy, including: grains, sugar, legumes, processed oils, salt, potatoes, caffeine and alcohol.
-Instead you should consume a diet rich in lean meat, seafood, nuts, seeds, eggs, vegetables, fruits and sweet potatoes.
+The Paleo diet consists of eating a vast amount of lean meats, seafood, fish, vegetables, and fruits.
+The general idea is to cut out processed foods, grains and dairy, including grains, sugar, legumes, processed oils, salt, potatoes, caffeine, and alcohol.
+Instead, you should consume a diet rich in lean meat, seafood, nuts, seeds, eggs, vegetables, fruits and sweet potatoes.

 The Benefits of a Paleo Diet for gorgeous hair

 The Paleo diet is believed to have many health benefits, as well as wonderful benefits for the rest of the body.
 A Paleo diet is considered to be very rich in beneficial vitamins that contribute to the appearance and overall health of skin, nails, hair and youth.
 But many find that the benefits of beautiful, healthy hair are worth the lifestyle change to a Paleo diet.

 Sugar is among the large list of dietary cuts you make when you commit to a Paleo diet.
 Sugar is extremely addictive and increases testosterone production within the body.
 Excess testosterone can lead to male pattern hair growth and hair loss.

 2. Eliminating Grains

 The Paleo diet eliminates grains such as breads and pasta, which may be among the hardest foods to transition away from.
 Grains are considered to be unhealthy in many instances because they can affect the absorption of minerals in your body.
 Grains are also broken down by our bodies into sugar, which can have similar effects as consuming sugar-filled foods.